tkrisztin/downscalr/README.md

 # downscalr
 An R package for downscaling of land-use and land-use change projections.
 You find the same information (and example [vignettes](https://tkrisztin.github.io/downscalr/articles/downscalr_tutorial.html)) on the [pkgdown](https://pkgdown.r-lib.org/) website [here](https://tkrisztin.github.io/downscalr/).

 This package was developed in the context of the SPIPA Argentina project, in joint cooperation with colleagues from the [National Agricultural Technology Institute](https://www.argentina.gob.ar/inta).
-The main purpose of this package is to combine IIASA's [DownScale](https://github.com/iiasa/DownScale) model, with INTA's Argentina specific implementation of [Dinamica EGO](https://csr.ufmg.br/dinamica/) for the purpose of downscaling [FABLE Calculator](https://www.abstract-landscapes.com/fable-calculator) output.
+The main purpose of this was to port IIASA's [DownScale](https://github.com/iiasa/DownScale) model, for easier comparison with INTA's Argentina specific implementation of [Dinamica EGO](https://csr.ufmg.br/dinamica/) for the purpose of downscaling [FABLE Calculator](https://www.abstract-landscapes.com/fable-calculator) output.
 This enables a more in-depth representation of high-resolution land-use change projections.

-Originally DownScale was developed to provide high-resolution projections of the [GLOBIOM](https://iiasa.ac.at/web/home/research/GLOBIOM/GLOBIOM.html) model.
+Originally downscalr was developed to provide high-resolution projections of the [GLOBIOM](https://iiasa.ac.at/web/home/research/GLOBIOM/GLOBIOM.html) model.
 However, within the course of SPIPA Argentina we have expanded it to be fully compatible with FABLE Calculator output.
 Moreover, the code was ported to R and documented thoroughly, to enable ease of use by INTA, our Argentinian project partner.

 # Installation: